henryburgerlu/Redfin-Housing-Price-Analysis/README.md

 # Objective:

-In this project, the goal is to predict the future housing market in Chandler, Arizona, scrapping the listing from Redfin.com by beautifulsoup.
+In this project, the goal is to assess the housing price drivers and valuation modeling for Chandler, AZ real estate using Redfin data scrapped the listing from Redfin.com by beautifulsoup.

 House Type: The dataset used for this analysis contains single house only.

 The analysis will address the following aspects: